MLinkPlanner 2.0

 - Paste sector parameters from the clipboard

-In the drop-down lists, select the product family from those previously included to the project then select the equipment model (product), channel bandwidth, and frequency band.
+In the drop-down lists, select the product family from those previously included in your project, then select the equipment model (product), channel bandwidth, and frequency band.
 After that, general information about the selected equipment, its image, channel bitrates, and Tx power and Rx parameters for each supported modulation type will appear below.

 Frequency, MHz